DigitalPublishingToolkit/TOD18-Geoblocking/md/20SohrabiandDowranIran.md

 700,000 to 900,000 daily unique users in Iran.
 This number is now believed to have surpassed one million.[^15]

-Small Media reports that the terrain of Internet circumvention is increasingly shifting to mobile, with the most popular tools having easy-to-use mobile-enabled interfaces now.
+Small Media reports that the terrain of internet circumvention is increasingly shifting to mobile, with the most popular tools having easy-to-use mobile-enabled interfaces now.
 It also points out that, TOR, despite its strong privacy protection, is not very popular among